 Assault Survivors Advocacy Program

-ASAP is a survivor-centered resource on campus that and has advocates available to speak to students, faculty, staff, friends, family members, alumni, or any concerned other that have been impacted by sexual violence, intimate partner violence, or stalking.
-Please reach out to us if you need support or resource.
+ASAP is a survivor-centered resource on campus that has advocates available to speak to students, faculty, staff, friends, family members, alumni, or any concerned other that have been impacted by sexual violence, intimate partner violence, or stalking.
+Please reach out to us if you need support or resources.

 Information shared with us, stays with us.

-Speaking with ASAP Advocates does not initiate a report or investigative process unless requested by the survivor.
+Speaking with ASAP Advocates does not automatically initiate a report or investigative process.

 ASAP Advocates provide free, confidential and trauma informed services to our campus community.

 We want to empower you to make informed decisions around your personal healing.
 We assist with navigating processes and provide services that may be helpful to you.

 ASAP staff and interns provide engaging workshops aimed to prevent sexual and intimate partner violence on campus and in our community.